Supersymmetry anomaly in the superconformal Wess-Zumino model: Introduction and summary of results

 Our focus here is on four dimensional ${\cal N}=1$ SCFTs.
 In addition to conformal symmetry and standard supersymmetry (Q-supersymmetry), these theories also have a $U(1)$ R-symmetry and special conformal supersymmetry (S-supersymmetry).
 It was realised early on that the trace anomaly, the R-current anomaly and S-anomaly sit in a supermultiplet \cite{Ferrara:1974pz} and that one cannot maintain at the same time the conservation of the Q and S supersymmetry \cite{deWit:1975veh,Abbott:1977in,Abbott:1977xj,Abbott:1977xk,Hieda:2017sqq,Batista:2018zxf}.
 This is the standard superconformal anomaly mentioned and is distinct from the anomaly discussed here.
 Also distinct is the Konishi anomaly \cite{Konishi:1983hf, Konishi:1985tu}, which is a superspace version of the chiral anomaly in supersymmetric gauge theories.

 A supersymmetry anomaly appears in theories with gravitational anomalies \cite{Howe:1985uy, Tanii:1985wy, Itoyama:1985ni}, as one may anticipate based on the fact that the energy momentum tensor and the supercurrent are part of the same supermultiplet.
 Indeed this supersymmetry anomaly sits in the same multiplet as the gravitational anomaly.
-A supersymmetry anomaly appears in super Yang-Mills (SYM) theory in the WZ gauge when there are gauge anomalies \cite{Itoyama:1985qi} (see also \cite{Piguet:1984aa,Guadagnini:1985ea, Zumino:1985vr}).
+A supersymmetry anomaly appears also in super Yang-Mills (SYM) theory in the WZ gauge when there are gauge anomalies \cite{Itoyama:1985qi} (see also \cite{Piguet:1984aa,Guadagnini:1985ea, Zumino:1985vr}).
 This anomaly has a number of technical similarities with the anomaly we discuss here and has been recently revisited in \cite{Closset:2019ucb, Kuzenko:2019vvi}.
+In particular, like the R-symmetry anomaly we discuss here, the gauge anomaly is not invariant under supersymmetry, and so the WZ consistency conditions imply the existence of a supersymmetry anomaly, with the same coefficient as that of the R-symmetry/gauge anomaly.

 Many previous works discuss anomalies of dynamical supergravity coupled to matter, and relevant work (mostly in superspace language) may be found in \cite{Bonora:1984pn,Buchbinder:1986im,Brandt:1993vd, Brandt:1996au, Bonora:2013rta}.
 Particularly relevant for us is the discussion in \cite{Gates:1981yc} where it was argued that quantum anomalies in the matter require the old minimal set of auxiliary fields for $\cn=1$ supergravity and the discussion in \cite{deWit:1985bn} about compensators in supergravity.